tudo-aqua/bgw/docs/components/container/container.md

 ### [CardStack][CardStackDoc]

 CardStack is a special form of container.
-It can only contain [CardView][CardViewDoc]
+It can only contain [CardView][CardViewDoc].
-.
 It should be used to visualize card stacks.
 It provides automatic layouting and alignment features.

 ### [LinearLayout][LinearLayoutDoc]

 LinearLayout spaces its components dynamically based on its dimensions, the components dimensions, and the user defined spacing.
 Additionally, an orientation and alignment may be specified.
-In this image a linearLayout is used to visualize a hand of cards:
+In this image a LinearLayout is used to visualize a hand of cards:

 ![image](LinearLayout.png)